hnen/NumberClassifier/doc/manual.md

 After each training, the app will write results to `train-stats.csv`.
 You can use the table to recall best performed hyper parameters and try to replicate the results.

+#### Note about parameters

+You can tweak some hyper parameters while the training is running.
+While this can be useful to observe effects of hyper parameter in real-time, there are few gotchas that may result in incorrect results or crashes:
+ - Don't reduce number of passes during training (i.e. don't decrease epoch or learning rate array size)
+ - Only the latest active parameters are written in train-stats.csv - changes during training are not kept track of.

 ### Drawing

 You can open a trained neural network from *File* > *Open* > *Neural network*.
 Neural network files have file format `*.neuralnetwork.json`.
 After opening the file, you should see something like this: